• Skip to primary navigation

 Setting Income Goals

-The base number is the minimum you should be earning given your circumstances.
-So you might, for instance, be able to survive on $500 a month, but you may have noticed that you can, without much effort, easily bring in $2,000 a month with your regular work.
-That then, is your base income.
+The base number is the minimum you need to earn given your circumstances.
+For example, while you know you can survive on $500 a month, you know you can easily bring in $2,000 worth of work in a month with little difficulty.
+That’s your base income.

-When trying to arrive at this number, I generally recommend sticking with the average of what you’ve made in the last quarter.
-If you make $2,000, $4,500, $3,000, and $2,500 in the last four months, I’m going to say that your base income is $3,000 and that you should be making at least this much each month without any additional effort or pain going forward.
+To calculate this number, I recommend sticking with the average of what you’ve made in the last quarter.
+If you make $2,000, $4,500, $3,000, and $2,500 in the last four months, your base income is $3,000.
+You should average this going forward with no additional effort or pain.

-Your target number is really the number we’re going to focus on when it comes to income goals.
-This is the number that makes you quiver in fear but also makes you smile when you think about hitting it.
-It is also somewhat achievable in the next three to six months.
-This is meant to be a number that you truly believe you can hit, not some random number that is completely unreasonable, unrealistic, and unachievable.
-If you’re averaging $1,000 a month right now, setting the target for $10,000 a month, while possible, only serves to discourage you if you don’t hit it.
-Try reaching for $2,000 or $3,000 instead.
+Your target number is the number we’ll focus on when setting income goals.
+This is the number that makes you quiver in fear, but also brings a smile to your face when you imagine hitting it.
+It’s also somewhat achievable in the next three to six months.
+This is a number that you truly believe you can hit, not some random number that is completely unreasonable, unrealistic, and unachievable.
+If you’re averaging $1,000 a month, setting the target for $10,000 a month, while possible, only serves to discourage you if you don’t hit it in your first few tries.
+Try reaching for $2,000 or $3,000 instead, so you can make exponential jumps quickly.

-Remember, your target should be a number that seems just a little bit out of reach.
-Not so far that you can’t even see it.
-You can see it, but you can’t touch it.
+Remember, your target should be a number that seems a little out of reach.
+Not so far that you can’t see it.
+You can see it, you can believe it, but you can’t touch it.
 Yet.

 Meeting Income Goals

-Meeting income goals essentially comes down to willpower.
+Meeting income goals essentially comes down to focus.
 Let me explain.

 1. Learn to say no

-Every time you get an acceptance or the offer of an assignment, you have to learn to look at it objectively, see whether it helps or hinders your from meeting your goals and only then, either accept it or turn it down.
+Every time you get an acceptance or the offer of an assignment, look at it objectively, see whether it helps or hinders you from meeting your goals and only then, accept it or turn it down.

-This is not to say, of course, that you can’t or shouldn’t take on passion projects.
+Not that you can’t or shouldn’t take on passion projects.
 You can and you should.
 Just don’t count them with your “income” goals.
-They may add to it and if so, great, but don’t start relying on them if you’re serious about meeting your income goals.
+They may add to your income and if so, that’s fantastic, but don’t start relying on them if you’re serious about meeting your income goals.
 (Or reassess whether your income goals are really yours or just an ego-driven exercise.)

-I often ask my students to calculate the hourly rate they need to be charging based on their base income needs and the number of hours they work.
-If someone is working 30 hours a week, of which only 20 hours are writing (80 hours a month) and they need to be earning $4,000 a month, then their rate needs to be at least $50 an hour ($4000/80).
+When I coach freelancers, I’ll ask my clients to calculate the hourly rate they need to be charging based on their base income needs and the number of hours they work.
+If someone is working 30 hours a week, of which only 20 hours are writing (80 hours a month) and they need to be earning $4,000 a month to pay bills, their rate needs to be at least $50 an hour ($4000/80).
 If they don’t earn that for every assignment, they won’t meet their income targets.
 It’s that simple.

 Don’t cram your schedule so much with $20-an-hour work that you never have the time for the $100-an-hour work to even show up.